-Regular towels take up too much room in a rucksack and they also take a while to dry.
-With a lightweight, quick-dry towel, you can pat yourself down and dry off after going for a swim or getting out of the camp showers.
+Regular towels take up too much room in a rucksack and take ages to dry, so pack a quick-dry towel to pat yourself down after a swim.

-Sun is plentiful in the Outback, and you'll need a pair of sunnies to enjoy the views.
-Bring polarised sunglasses if you can, as they offer better protection against UV damage compared to regular lenses.
+Sun is plentiful in the Outback.
+Bring polarised sunglasses if you can, as they offer better protection against UV rays than regular lenses.